 - Not for the super tech-savvy

-- 35 Liters might be too small for some
+- 35 Litres might be too small for some

 Is the Minaal Carry On 2.0 the best bag for you?

-Do you want a super sleek, super modern travel backpack, but don’t have any need for all of the super-tech organization?
-Because of it’s minimalist backpack design, the Minaal can be used for international travel, daily use and everything in between.
+Do you want a super sleek, super modern travel backpack, but don’t have any need for all of the super-tech organisation?
+Because of its minimalist backpack design, the Minaal can be used for international travel, daily use and everything in between.
 Heed our advice – this is a badass bag.

 To clarify for the ladies…

 ANY of the bags mentioned prior can be used for women.
-Whether you are interested in Minaal, Tortuga, Nomatic, or any of the others – all of these bags are unisex.
+Whether you are interested in Minaal, Tortuga, AER, or any of the others – all of these bags are unisex.